How to connect to other services with Zapier

 Zapier will show the webhook URL, which you need in Tripetto.
 So, copy the webhook URL and switch to Tripetto.

+Now switch to your form in Tripetto.
 At the top menu bar of the form builder click

-The third feature of this screen is
+The second option in this screen is

-Webhook.
+Zapier.
 After enabling the feature

-Notify an external service when someone completes your form you can paste the webhook URL you got from your new Zapier Zap.
+Submit completed forms to Zapier you can paste the webhook URL you got from your new Zapier Zap.

 After you pasted the webhook URL, switch back to Zapier and click